-As you have already learned what skills does a UX designer need, it’s time to actually hire one.
+As you have already learned what skills does a UX designer needs, it’s time to actually hire one.
 But how to make sure your candidate has the desired skillsets?

-Carefully review the portfolio of your potential hire looking for proofs of specific skills.
+Carefully review the portfolio of your potential hire looking for proof of specific skills.

 Think of the type of product you are building - a web project needs a web designer, a mobile one a mobile designer.
 Look for specialists, rather than generalists.

 Run an interview with the assistance of a person who understands all the important UX principles.
 This can be another UX designer or another specialist, such as an IT project manager or a software consultant.

 Ask about the preferred toolset of your candidate.
 Compare it to the tools already used at your company — ask the candidate how comfortable he feels with them.